-At the conclusion of a hearing and appeal (if any), the Chancellor or Vice Chancellor for student affairs shall certify that the substantial rights of student complainants and respondents as established in Act 470 of 2023, Ark.
+At the conclusion of a hearing and appeal (if any), the Chancellor or Vice Chancellor for student affairs shall certify that the substantial rights of student complainants and respondents as established in Arkansas Student Due Process and Protection Act, codified at Ark.
 Code Ann. § 6-60-1401 et seq., have been followed.
 The certification shall be maintained in the administrative file.